2013 Hattiesburg tornado: Tornado summary

 In Forrest County, roughly 300 homes and other structures were damaged/destroyed as the tornado moved through various neighborhoods and business districts.
-The University of Southern Mississippi sustained significant damage to the southern portion of its campus; at least six buildings were damaged and two others were destroyed there.
+The University of Southern Mississippi sustained significant damage to the southern portion of its campus; at least six buildings were damaged, and two others were destroyed there.
 Near the university, a gas station, a strip mall, a church, an apartment building, and multiple homes were damaged/destroyed, and some metal traffic light poles were mangled.
-The tornado continued through residential areas to the east of U.S. 49, where many trees were uprooted, homes were heavily damaged, and a church's steeple was blown off.
+The tornado continued through residential areas to the east of US 49, where many trees were uprooted, homes were heavily damaged, and a church's steeple was blown off.
 Large metal light poles at the athletic fields of Hattiesburg High School were snapped, and the third base wall at the baseball field was destroyed.
 The gymnasium sustained considerable damage to its roof as well.
 Near the high school, the American Red Cross Building lost its roof and some of its exterior walls, and the Girl Scouts of Greater Mississippi building had its roof torn off as well.
 The tornado then impacted the northern fringes of downtown Hattiesburg, damaging or destroying several more homes, snapping numerous power lines, and causing heavy damage to several large brick buildings, three of which were leveled.
 Damage intensity throughout the city of Hattiesburg ranged from EF2 to EF3.
 The tornado maintained its strength as it continued into Petal, where an ACE Hardware store was completely leveled and more homes were damaged or destroyed.

 Traveling to the northeast of Petal, the tornado began to weaken, causing EF1 to EF2 strength damage to numerous roofs and downing many trees.
 It weakened to EF1-strength in Perry County before weakening rapidly and lifting in a wooded area just west of Runnelstown at 5:36 p.m.
 CST (2336 UTC).

 The tornado was on the ground for 33 minutes, traveled 22.5 mi, had a maximum path width of 0.75 mi, and was rated low-end EF4, with winds up to 170 mph.
 It damaged many buildings and athletic fields at University of Southern Mississippi, Oak Grove High School, and Hattiesburg High School.
 In Lamar County (where the tornado first touched down and was rated EF4), 51 homes were destroyed and another 170 suffered major damage.
 The tornado was slightly weaker in Forrest County (EF3); however, 192 homes were destroyed and 338 suffered major damage.
 The tornado injured 71 people (8 in Lamar County and 63 in Forrest County) and caused damage amounting to $38.525 million.